feminism-chat/feminism-chat.github.io/index.md

 Privately, yes.
 But don't publish anybody's words without their consent.

-Please note that this rule is hard to enforce so we can't guarantee that nobody is logging publically.
+Please note that this rule is hard to enforce so we can't guarantee that nobody is logging publicly.
 Even if you write nothing, note that logs may include your metadata: join & part information, nicks, local username and ip address or hostmask.

 If you notice anybody else publishing nonconsensual logs, please notify us immediately so we can ban them.